creativecoder10/NEXTjs-SSR/README.md

 - Install the dependencies `npm install`
 - Start the development server `npm run dev`

-Open [http://localhost:3000](http://localhost:3000) with your browser and you should see a blank page.
+Open [http://localhost:3000/listings](http://localhost:3000) with your browser and you will see the listings of cars

 You can also open [http://localhost:3000/api/listings](http://localhost:3000/api/listings) with your browser and see the response from the API endpoint (the results are a randomised number of listings, and order).

-## Requirements
+## The task Requirements/ Acceptance criteria is:

 Complete the `Listings` component(s) so that it correctly render the results returned from the API endpoint.